themoeway/.github/profile/README.md

 # Contributions are welcome!

 We are looking to have a collection of community projects originating from TheMoeWay.
 These projects aim to enhance the learning experience of immersing in Japanese.
-Be it more efficient tools to mine or more customizability for yomichan/anki/textractor/addons/etc
+Be it more efficient tools to mine or more customizability for yomitan/anki/textractor/addons/etc

-If you are willing to contribute, please make sure to meet following criteria:

-- Being a member of this organization.
-(DM/ping me on discord Timm#3250)
-- Your repo contains everything required to modify and test the code as if you were working on it from your original project directory.

 Follow [Transferring a repository owned by your personal account](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository#transferring-a-repository-owned-by-your-personal-account) to contribute your repo.